 Keep the pump as clean as possible.
-This will facilitate inspection, adjustment and repair work.
+This will facilitate inspection, adjustment and repair work and help prevent overlooking a dirt covered grease fitting.

 STORAGE

 If the pump is to be stored or not used for six months or more, pump must be drained and a light coat of non-detergent SAE 30 weight oil must be applied to all internal pump parts.
 Lubricate fittings and apply grease to pump shaft extension.
 Viking suggests rotating pump shaft by hand one complete revolution every 30 days to circulate the oil.